 3. Baking soda and vinegar.
 Put about 1″ of vinegar into the bottom of the Thermos (cider vinegar works best as it’s the most acidic) and add 1 tablespoon baking soda for every 2 cups that the Thermos holds.
 Quickly fill the Thermos with boiling water.
-It’ll foam (see photo — the denture tablets or dishwashing powder foam far more); the rest of the directions are the same as above — don’t cap, let sit, scrub and rinse.
+It’ll foam a little but not as much as the denture tablets or dishwashing powder; the rest of the directions are the same as above — don’t cap, let sit, scrub and rinse.

 This is a great fall-back method, as almost everyone has the supplies on hand.
 It takes more scrubbing than the methods above, but it’s significantly better than just dishwashing soap.